-Solid science backs advice to replace saturated fat with polyunsaturated.
+Solid science backs advice to replace saturated fat with polyunsaturated fat in your diet.

 Hoping past news headlines hinting it's OK to load up on butter were right?
 No such luck.
 Longstanding advice to eat unsaturated fat in place of saturated fat - also found in high amounts in foods such as fatty meats and mixed dishes like pizza - was recently reinforced by the findings of a large observational study published in The BMJ (British Medical Journal).
 Scientists reported an 18% increased risk of heart disease associated with the highest versus lowest intake of the most commonly consumed types of saturated fat.
 The study also clearly showed that replacing saturated fat with polyunsaturated fat (such as in liquid vegetable oils, nuts and seafood), is associated with lower heart disease risk.

 "The findings of this study support the current public health recommendation to replace foods high in saturated fat with polyunsaturated fat," says Alice H. Lichtenstein, DSc, director of Tufts' HNRCA Cardiovascular Nutrition Laboratory, but not involved in the study.
 "For those people already heeding this advice, there is no need to change.
 But, people seduced by the too-good-to-be-true headlines that ‘butter is back,’ should reconsider their decision."